Paul Manafort: Indictments and charges

 On October 30, 2017, Manafort was arrested by the FBI after being indicted by a federal grand jury as part of Mueller's investigation into the Trump campaign.
 The indictment against Manafort and Rick Gates charged them with engaging in a conspiracy against the United States, engaging in a conspiracy to launder money, failing to file reports of foreign bank and financial accounts, (Note: Some of the alleged money laundering occurred through the Kyrgyzstan based Asia Universal Bank (AUB) with funds received in Manafort's Wachovia bank account in Virginia from the Party of Regions via the Belize based Neocom Systems Limited's AUB account on 14 October 2009; however, Manafort stated to the FBI on September 2, 2014, that he had never heard of Neocom Systems.) acting as an unregistered agent of a foreign principal, making false and misleading statements in documents filed and submitted under the Foreign Agents Registration Act (FARA), and making false statements.
 Prosecutors claimed Manafort laundered more than $18 million, money he had received as compensation for lobbying and consulting services for Yanukovych.

 Manafort and Gates pleaded not guilty to the charges at their court appearance on October 30, 2017.
 The US government asked the court to set Manafort's bail at $10 million and Gates at $5 million.
 The court placed Manafort and Gates under house arrest after prosecutors described them as flight risks.
-If convicted on all charges, Manafort could face decades in prison.
+If convicted on all charges, Manafort could have faced decades in prison.

 Following the hearing, Manafort's attorney Kevin M. Downing made a public statement to the press proclaiming his client's innocence while describing the federal charges stemming from the indictment as "ridiculous".
 Downing defended Manafort's decade-long lobbying effort for Yanukovych, describing their lucrative partnership as attempts to spread democracy and strengthen the relationship between the United States and Ukraine.
 Judge Stewart responded by threatening to impose a gag order, saying "I expect counsel to do their talking in this courtroom and in their pleadings and not on the courthouse steps."
 Revealed on September 13, 2018, Manafort and Donald Trump had signed a joint defense agreement allowing their attorneys to share information during the Mueller investigations and, previously, joint defense agreements had been arranged between Donald Trump and both Michael Cohen and Michael Flynn.